 What to do if you don't agree with the information on the disclosure certificate

 If it should prove impossible to resolve matters by other means, the AccessNI disputes procedures will apply.
-Click on the link below for further information:
+Click the link below for further information: